 Using Road Maps To Make Paper Beads

-There are several reasons why old road maps are great for making paper bead jewellery.
+Old road maps are great for making paper bead jewellery for several reasons.

 - Firstly, the maps make the jewellery more interesting and personal.
 If you use a road map of somewhere special, this instantly gives the item sentimental value.

 - Thirdly, old road maps are a very affordable and environmentally friendly source of craft paper.
-I get most of my old road maps from elderly relatives, but they can also be found cheaply in thrift stores.
+Most of my old road maps are from elderly relatives, but they can also be found cheaply in thrift stores.
 Road maps go out of date, and most people use sat navs these days, so there is a plentiful supply to repurpose.

 - Finally, road maps are often printed on high-quality paper and on large sheets.
 Making them perfect for so many paper crafts, including bead making.